-Set Up: Large Eddy Simulations
+Set Up: Open Boundary Large Eddy Models

 Fig. 1 The suggested simulation domain for Large Eddy Modells centered around the EUREC4A circle